 Bachelor of Science in Computer Information Systems

-The Albertus Magnus College Computer Information Systems (CIS) program is designed for students looking for positions in a variety of technology-rich business settings.
+The Albertus Magnus College Computer Information Systems (CIS) program in the Tagliatela School of Business and Leadership is designed for students looking for positions in a variety of technology-rich business settings.
 The CIS program equips students with the skills to effectively integrate technology across industries and to empower organizations to maximize the benefits of 21st century tools.

 Why Study Computer Information Systems at Albertus?